sg777/secure-data-store/README.md

 It's a tool to store and retrieve the data securely on the local DB.
 Basically what this tool does is it allows the user to pick keys from the local key store and encrypt the data using AES-CBC of key length 256 bits.

 ## Design - The thought process
+Since for data encryption we always use the symmetric encryption algorithms, the secure one out there is AES in CBC mode with 128 bits block size and key size of 256 bits.
+If the data shelf time is low like <5 years are so, then we can go for using 128 bit key size.

 The main areas of focus in designing the secure data store are as follows:
 * User authentication
 * Key management & recovery